Can I change to a cheaper prepayment tariff in the UK? (Updated for the July 2026 cap)

 Assuming prepayment is always more expensive

-The gap between payment methods varies over time.
+That used to be true, but the cap is now levelised across payment methods.
 Your best option depends on your usage, region, and what each supplier offers for your meter.

-Not automatically.
-Smart prepayment can open up more convenience and sometimes more tariff options, but the cheapest choice depends on supplier pricing in your area and your usage profile.
+Not automatically, but smart prepay usually opens up more tariff choice and convenience (app and online top-ups, usage data, remote updates).
+The cheapest choice still depends on supplier pricing in your area and your usage profile.

 Yes.
-Your current supplier may offer multiple prepayment tariffs.
-Comparing whole-of-market options also shows whether switching supplier could unlock a better deal.
+Your current supplier may offer multiple prepayment tariffs, including fixed deals.
+Comparing whole-of-market options also shows whether switching supplier could unlock a better price against the cap.

 You’ll usually need to register with the existing supplier at the property first (even temporarily) and make sure the account is in your name.
 After that, you can compare and switch when you’re ready.